Jawji Gawli: Historical role

 Jawji Gawli's major historical role was during the Anglo-Maratha-Angre wars of 1755 and 1756.
-He fought in the Battle of Suvarnadurg and Vijaydurg.
+He fought in the Battle of Suvarnadurg Kharepatan and Vijaydurg.

 This period was during the reign of Peshwa Balaji Baji Rao, popularly known as Nanasaheb Peshwa.
 The relations between Peshwas and Angres were not the best.
 Tulaji Angre was a source of worry for the English, Portuguese and also the Peshwas.
 Tulaji was ambitious and capable and did not wish to be subordinate to the Peshwa.
 He plundered the ships of the English, Portuguese and began to levy contributions from the Peshwa's own territories.

 The Peshwas took the help of English to wage a war upon Tulaji Angre who was one of the sons of Kanhoji Angre.
 Peshwas and English jointly attacked Suvarnadurg.
 The joint siege of the fort lasted from 25 March to 2 April 1755.
 On 12 April 1755, Sir William James, 1st Baronet captured the fort and formally handed it over to the Peshwas.